 In Simple Terms

-Think of a LUT as a color preset/filter that is universally compatible in nearly all editing software like Premiere Pro, Final Cut Pro X, Davinci Resolve, Filmora, Avid and much more.
-It's also compatible in many many camera monitors to give you a live representation of what the LUT will look like in the editing suite.
+A LUT is a color preset/filter that is universally compatible in nearly all editing software like Premiere Pro, Final Cut Pro X, Davinci Resolve, Filmora, Avid and much more.
+They have many uses, color correcting (basic), color grading (creative) and technical (monitors etc.).
+They are useful for editing the color and tone of an image.
+A LUT is the most efficient way to transform the colors of your image, for example to add dark tones or edit clean, crisp colors.
+LUTs are also compatible in many different camera monitors, this can be used to give you a live representation of what the LUT will look like in the editing suite.

 A LUT (Lookup Table) is essentially the modifier between two images, the original image and the displayed image, based on a mathematical formula.
 LUTs can be technical, creative or camera specific.